t1gu1/react-streamelements/README.md

 ## How to import to streamElements

-- Copy `build/static/index.html` for the HTML section
+- HTML: Copy `build/static/index.html` for the HTML section
-- Copy `build/static/js/bundle.min.js` for the javascript section
+- JS: Copy only `build/static/js/bundle.min.js` for the javascript section
-- Copy `build/static/css/bundle.min.css` for the css section
+- CSS: Copy `build/static/css/bundle.min.css` for the css section
-- Media: Not working right now.
-(I'll try to inline them in base64)
+- Image: Don't worry buddy, images are inline into base64.
+(Nothing to do)

 ## TODO

-- Inline images as base64
 - Simulate data
 - Simulate onWidgetLoad
 - Simulate onEventReceived (API)